andreaslborg/OticonChallenge2023/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Install python, we used version 3.10.11, and the packages listed in prerequisites.
+Install python, we used version 3.10.11, and the packages listed below:

-### Prerequisites

 * numpy
 * tensorflow